CMU-17-214/s2024/labs/lab02.md

 # Lab 2: Encapsulation

-In this lab you will get familiar with core language features for encapsulation in Java and TypeScript and practice with encapsulation and information hiding.
+In this lab you will get familiar with core language features for encapsulation in Java and practice with encapsulation and information hiding.

 ## Deliverables

 - [ ] Rewrite the Java implementation to improve encapsulation.
-The code (a) should program against an interface where possible, (b) should hide all implementation details with language mechanisms, and (c) should still be runnable.
+The code should hide implementation details with language mechanisms.
-- [ ] Rewrite the TypeScript implementation to improve encapsulation.
-The code (a) should program against an interface where possible, (b) should hide all implementation details with language mechanisms, and (c) should still be runnable.
+- [ ] Adjust the code to use interfaces instead of direct implementations while maintaining functionality.
 - [ ] Demonstrate your understanding of good commit practices with the commits solving this encapsulation task.